-Led by Artistic Director Dominic Peckham, Director Omar Shahryar and Youth Leader Angela Surrey, RM19’s characteristic sound is a unique fusion of opera and choral repertoire with popular and alternative music and performance styles, combined with original music created with and for the group.
+Led by Artistic Director Dominic Peckham, Director Omar Shahryar and Youth Leader Angela Surrey, RM19’s characteristic sound was a unique fusion of opera and choral repertoire with popular and alternative music and performance styles, combined with original music created with and for the group.

-RM19 members have the opportunity to:
+RM19 members had the opportunity to:

 - Work with other singers to create unique pieces of music and drama

 - Learn and develop vocal skills and technique

 - Gain valuable experience and confidence in performing

 - Meet other young people from across Thurrock

 - Get involved in all aspects of running a vocal group, such as marketing, choreography and design

 - Perform at public events across Thurrock and the wider region